Incept K40 Index Page

-- For my preview of the Incept K40 while mulling over similar options, go here.
+My preview of the Incept K40 while mulling over similar options.

-- For my not so successful ride along the Ningaloo Reef in northwest Australia, click this.
+A ride along the Ningaloo Reef in northwest Australia.

 Late 2010 I was looking for a kayak that was more seaworthy than my Gumotex Sunny to make the most of three months in northwestern Scotland.
-To cut a long story short (alternatives discussed here) I narrowed it down to the Incept K4o Tasman inflatable kayak made in New Zealand.
+To cut a long story short (alternatives discussed here) I narrowed it down to the Incept K40 Tasman made in New Zealand.

 When you read what little there is about Incept sea kayaks, you’ll soon come across the late Audrey Sutherland who it’s said was involved in the design.
-You can read an interview with her here and another one here.
-Hawaii-based Audrey was a pioneer of solo travels in inflatable kayaks, something that only came to be known in 1978 when she published Paddling My Own Canoe (right).
-Based on her decades of experience packboating alone in Hawaii and Alaska in a hypalon Semperit Forrelle III whose twin side chamber design presaged Grabners, Seakers and Incepts.
+You can read an interview with her here.
+Hawaii-based Audrey was a pioneer of solo travels in inflatable kayaks, something that only came to be known in 1978 when she published Paddling My Own Canoe (left).
+Based on her decades of experience packboating alone in Hawaii and Alaska in a hypalon Semperit Forrelle III whose twin side chamber design presaged Grabners, Gumotex Seakers and Incepts.
 She was said to have come up with a Fibonacci-like set of IK specs which are reflected in the K40.

 “An inflatable is my preference … something I can take with me instead of having to ship a boat over or leave a boat up there.
 It has to be a weight I can carry, because I go solo.”

-Amazingly for the UK where IKs are seen as pool toys, there was briefly Incept dealer: Sea Kayak Oban where I initially tried out a test boat.
+Amazingly for the UK where IKs are still largely seen as pool toys, there was briefly Incept dealer: Sea Kayak Oban where I initially tried out a test boat.
 Paddle chum Gael eventually bought that red boat.
-At at the time I was buying, a shop in Germany quoted £1450 with a much quicker delivery time to the UK so I went with them to get paddling, .
-There’s a lot more on my first impressions here, including my take on sizes and weight which vary from source to source.
+At at the time I was buying, Arte Outdoors in Germany quoted £1450 with a much quicker delivery time to the UK so I went with them to get paddling, There’s a lot more on my first impressions here, including my take on sizes and weight which vary from source to source.